MoodMirani/DH2643-Advanced-Interaction-Programming/readme.md

 Write a project description here.

+## Project structure

+- `/dist` contains the main.bundle.js after building the /frontend with `npm run build:dev` which uses webpack.
+This directory is served by the backend when the /backend is started with `npm run start:dev`.
+- `/backend/build`contains the javascript output of the typescript files that the backend is made of.
+The typescript compiler puts javascript into this directory when running `npm run build` in /backend.

 ## Installation

 These steps should only be done once per person, which should allow for local development using a temporary SSL certificate (the certificate is ignored from the repository), as well as installing NPM packages.